 University Lecturer Tonja Molin-Juustila

-Ms Molin-Juustila can offer more information and add you as a member of the Optima workspace.
+Ms Molin-Juustila can offer more information and add you as a member of the course workspace in the learning environment.
 When contacting her, please give the name of your employer, your work duties, the duration of your employment and the agreed internship period.
-Latest information may also be available in Noppa with your course code.
+Information may also be requested by email.